Mohan-Palat/plantluv-ecomm/README.md

 # Plant Exchange React Application
-Plant Exchange is an online React application where users can buy plants add add plants.
+Plant Exchange is an online React application where users can buy plants and an admin can add inventory of  plants with various plant categories.
 Users need to register and login to perform e-commerce.
+User can use email to register and login to the app .
-Please click [here](https:// to access.
+Please click [here](https://myplantexchangeapp.herokuapp.com/login) to access.

 # Project Repo Links